-In order to be fully compatibile with European legislation, especially in terms of merger control (the Czech Republic was bound by articles 69 and 70 of the European Agreement, establishing an association between the European Communities and the Czech Republic, to gradually harmonise its regulations with EC law), a new Act on the Protection of Competition No. 143/2001 (the Competition Act), effective as of 1 July 2001, was enacted, 10 years after the adoption of the first Act.
-On the same day, eight decrees of the Antitrust Office for the Protection of Competition granting general (block) exemptions from the prohibition of agreements distorting competition also became effective for specific type of (vertical) agreements.
-With a few exceptions, the Competition Act already conformed to EC competition law at the time it was adopted.
-Therefore, it still belongs to the main sources of Czech competition law.
+In order to reach full compatibility with European legislation, a new and still valid Act on the Protection of Competition No. 143/2001 (the Competition Act), effective as of 1 July 2001, was enacted, 10 years after the adoption of the first Act.
+On the same day, eight decrees of the Antitrust Office for the Protection of Competition granting general (block) exemptions from the prohibition of agreements distorting competition also became effective for specific types of (vertical) agreements.
+With a few exceptions, the Competition Act already conformed to EC competition law at the time it was adopted, and is still considered to be the main source of Czech competition law.

-Furthermore, following the Czech Republic’s accession to the EU on 1 May 2004, EC competition law must also be considered and is applicable in cases with a community dimension.
-In this respect, EC Regulation No. 139/2004 on the control of concentration between undertakings (the EC Merger Regulation) applies, together with its system of referrals, to the authorities of the member states.
+Furthermore, following the Czech Republic’s accession to the EU on 1 May 2004, EU competition law must also be considered and is applicable in cases with a community dimension.
+In this respect, Council Regulation (EC) No. 139/2004 on the control of concentration between undertakings (the EC Merger Regulation) applies, together with its system of referrals, to the authorities of the member states.

-Finally, the last (and long-time expected) amendment of the Act (No. 360/2012) came into force on 1 December 2012.
-Besides smaller changes (eg, adoption of the state and other public bodies’ liability for anti-competitive practices or update of the links to TFEU rather than to the Treaty Establishing the European Community), the amendment introduces the leniency policy into the Competition Act as hard law, as well as creating a new factual general de minimis rule which gives the Antitrust Office the choice not to initiate antitrust proceedings ex officio (as regards cartels and abuse of the dominance) if there is no public interest in such proceedings due to the minimal adverse effect of the conduct on competition.
+Finally, the last (and long-awaited) amendment of the Act (No. 360/2012) came into force on 1 December 2012.
+Besides smaller changes (eg, adoption of the state and other public bodies’ liability for anticompetitive practices or update of the links to the TFEU rather than to the Treaty establishing the European Community), the amendment introduces the leniency policy into the Competition Act as hard law, as well as creating a new factual general de minimis rule which gives the Antitrust Office the choice not to initiate antitrust proceedings ex officio (as regards cartels and abuse of the dominance) if there is no public interest in such proceedings due to the minimal adverse effect of the conduct on competition.
 Another important development, though not of great significant yet, was the supervisory powers the Antitrust Office has been given to exercise over other state bodies in competition matters.

 - direct or indirect price fixing (including resale price maintenance);